g-r-a-n-t/serial-vision/README.md

 ["L": 0.036839403212070465, "J": 0.031821999698877335, "I": 0.04585861787199974, "1": 0.038113344460725784]
 ```

 One of the problems that we have with this model is that it's not very confident.
 Take for example the first "C" in our serial number.
-The image clearly displays a "C", but out model is only 17% confident in that.
+The image clearly displays a "C", but our model is only 17% confident in that.
 In fact, it's actually 60% sure that it's a "E".
-This is probably because this model was trained on different fonts and its not very familiar with this particular shape.
+Having a better model would certainly improve this project.

 ### Serial Identification

-To deal with this lack of accuracy in our model, we have to design an algorithm that can handle a little uncertainty.
-Since we are given all of the serial numbers from our Jamf Pro server, we can take that information into account and make an educated guess.
+To deal with the lack of accuracy in our model, we must design an algorithm that can withstand some uncertainty.
+Having all the serial numbers we are looking for beforehand from Jamf Pro is very useful here.
+As you will see below, we do not to have a high performing model to consistently get the correct serial number.

 Let start off by asking how many combinations of each 4 probable characters in a 12 character sequence there are.
 It would be `4^12 = 16777216`, not overwhelming, but certainly not efficient.
-If we were to do this for every 12 character sequences in the entire image, we could find a large set of possible serial numbers and there probabilities.
-Not a bad start.
+If we were to do this for every 12 character sequences in the entire image, we could find a large set of possible serial numbers and their probabilities.
+From this, we could take the most likely sequence of 12 characters that resembles a serial number.
+Unfortunately, this would take too much time and be too inaccurate for our project.
+We should do better.

-Now let's do the same thing, but take the information from Jamf Pro into account.
-Let's say Jamf Pro provides us a list of 1000 serials, what we could do is go through each partial serial starting from the front and build a hash table.
-So if we had the serial numbers CO2T83GXGTFM and CO2T34FYVSTG in our Jamf Pro Server, that would add these values to our hash table:
+Let's do the same thing, but take the information from Jamf Pro into account.
+Let's say Jamf Pro provides us with a list of 1000 serials, what we could do is go through each partial serial starting from the front and build a hash table.
+For example, if we had the serial numbers `CO2T83GXGTFM` and `CO2T34FYVSTG` in our Jamf Pro server, we would build a hash table that contains these values.

 ```
 C
 CO